SyncfusionExamples/maui-pdf-viewer-examples/Toolbar customization/ReplaceToolbarItem/ReplaceToolbarItem/README.md

-# [Android, iOS] How to replace the toolbar item by another toolbar item?
+# [Android, iOS] How to replace a toolbar item with another toolbar item?
-This project demonstrates how to build a .NET MAUI application that customize the toolbar items in mobile platform, by replacing the existing toolbar item with a new toolbar item in the index of the removed existing toolbar item in Android and IOS platform.
+This project demonstrates how to build a .NET MAUI application that replaces the existing toolbar item with a new toolbar item in the index of the removed existing toolbar item in Android and IOS platform.

-# Prerequisites
+## Prerequisites
 1. A .NET MAUI project set up.
-2. The Syncfusion PDF Viewer NuGet package is installed.
+2. The Syncfusion PDF Viewer NuGet package is installed - https://www.nuget.org/packages/Syncfusion.Maui.PdfViewer.

-# Steps
+## Steps

-## 1.Install Required NuGet Package
+### 1.Install Required NuGet Package
 To get started, create a new https://dotnet.microsoft.com/en-us/learn/maui/first-app-tutorial/create and ensure the following package is installed in your .NET MAUI project:

 https://www.nuget.org/packages/Syncfusion.Maui.PdfViewer

 You can install this package using the NuGet Package Manager or the NuGet CLI.

-## 2. Initialize the PDF Viewer in XAML
+### 2. Initialize the PDF Viewer in XAML

 Start by adding the Syncfusion PDF Viewer control to your XAML file.